Following are details about 2026 Dr. Hope Babette Tang Humanism in Healthcare Essay Contest eligibility and the review and selection process.

 How to Enter

-The 2025 Dr. Hope Babette Tang Humanism in Healthcare Essay Contest is closed.
+The 2026 Dr. Hope Babette Tang Humanism in Healthcare Essay Contest will open February 4th.

 To ensure that you are made aware of the open call and the announcement of winners each year, sign up for the Gold Foundation’s monthly newsletter, News and Notes.